SiyiJiang41elena/SiyiJiang41elena.github.io/Research.md

 title: ""
 output: html_document
 ---
 I am broadly interested in how language interacts with cognition and emotion.
-My recent work explores the neurocognitive mechanisms underlying bilingual language control.
+My recent work explores the neurocognitive mechanisms underlying bilingual language control in emotional and social contexts.

 <details>
 <summary><i>What is bilingual language control?</i></summary>